Rmetrics: R/Rmetrics project

+Rmetrics provides a high-level interpreted language, as well as data and model visualization capabilities.
+It allows for research in parallel statistical computing with an object oriented framework for computational finance, and financial engineering.

 Open source commitment

 The Rmetrics project has a commitment to full open source discipline, with distribution via a SourceForge.net-like platform.
 All software contributions are expected to exist under an open source license such as GPL2, Artistic 2.0, or BSD.
-There are many different reasons why open—source software is beneficial to a software project in finance.
-The reasons include:
+There are many different reasons why open-source software is beneficial to a software project in finance, including: